PoojaSSW/GeoMap/README.md

 The Data is a JSON file exported to view the live object entries and #Websocket used to connect to the web server for live Stream data.

 Quick Overview

-cd GeoMap
+#cd GeoMap

-npm install
+#npm install

-npm run build # to get production build npm start
+#npm run build - to get production build

+#npm start

 Then open http://localhost:3000/ to see this app.